 Any international shares can be held in the same account as your UK investments.

 Our investment accounts

 Whether you are looking for a general trading account, an ISA or a SIPP, we’ve got you covered with a low, flat fee.

 Popular international shares with ii customers

-Here are the non UK-listed shares that were most held by our investors (by GBP value, as of 31 July 2022).
+Here are the non UK-listed shares that were most held by our investors (by GBP value, as at 30 September 2023).
 Our most popular investments should not be taken as personal recommendations to buy or sell a particular stock or fund, and are not intended to provide advice.